adekimpianna/app-theme/development-strategy.md

 ### HTML

 1. Use header, company section and footer from the landing page
+1. Add sub header section with the title of the page
 1. Add a section to show services available from the company

 ### CSS